-AGNC INVESTMENT CORP.
-ANNOUNCES FOURTH QUARTER 2021 FINANCIAL RESULTS
+AGNC Investment Corp.
+Announces Fourth Quarter 2021 Financial Results

 |

-TBA securities - average implied funding cost (benefit)5
+TBA securities - average implied funding cost (benefit) 5

 |